Iadvd/RetrocomputingZXSpectrum/GameExamples/Enigmatik/README.md

 Furillo Productions team somos: Molomazo e IADVD (este es mi Github) con la colaboracion de Jae Tanaka y Furichan para este juego.

-IMPORTANTE: Este juego fue presentado a la Yandex Retrogames Battle 2020.
+IMPORTANTE: Este juego fue presentado a la Yandex Retro Games Battle 2020.

 Furillo Productions team are: Molomazo and IADVD (owner of this Github site) with the collaboration of Jae Tanaka and Furichan for this game.

-IMPORTANT: This game was sent to the Yandex Retrogames Battle 2020.
+IMPORTANT: This game was sent to the Yandex Retro Games Battle 2020.

 # Powered by MK1 (La Churrera by The Mojon Twins) and copyleft Iadvd under a CC BY-NC-SA 3.0 license.